- KNOW GOD

 Saul - Persecutor To Apostle

-Saul's Encounter With Christ On The Road To Damascus
+Saul's Meets Jesus On The Road To Damascus

-To begin with the apostles and other believers could not believe their ears when they heard the report that Saul, the arch persecutor of Christians, had been converted and was now preaching the Good News that Jesus Christ is the Messiah.
-But eventually, it became clear that God really had called Paul to be his ambassador to the Gentiles, while Peter and the others continued to preach mainly to the Jews who would listen.
+Like Ananias, the other believers could not believe that Saul, the persecutor of Christians, had been converted and was now preaching the Good News that Jesus Christ is the Messiah.
+But eventually, it became clear that God really had called Paul to be his ambassador to the Gentiles.

 Paul himself was arrested in Rome and put under house arrest for several years before being released.
 Eventually Paul and Peter were both executed in 62 or 63 AD as part of the persecution of Christians that broke out in the reign of the emperor Nero.